Three in a row: 'Hunger Games' leads box office

 In second place for the weekend, "American Reunion" met studio forecasts by ringing up $21.5 million in North America (the United States and Canada).
 International sales added $19.3 million, for a global total of $40.8 million.

-Universal Pictures, a unit of Comcast Corp (CMCSA.O), and privately held Relativity Media co-financed "American Reunion" for about $50 million.
+Universal Pictures, a unit of Comcast Corp, and privately held Relativity Media co-financed "American Reunion" for about $50 million.

 "Reunion" is the fourth movie in the "American Pie" franchise that kicked off 13 years ago with a pack of high-schoolers out to lose their virginity before graduation.